izuua/unknown-heroes/README.md

 # Instructions

-1. Create an account or login to your current account
+1. Create an account or login to your current account.
-2. Choose your player character
+2. Choose your player character.
-3. Choose your enemy
+3. Choose your enemy.
-4. Attack the enemy until it does or until you die
+4. Attack the enemy until it does or until you die.
-5. See the results of your battle
+5. See the results of your battle.
 6. Repeat!

+# Combat

+Choose between two actions:
+1. Attack: Attack the enemy's HP directly.
+2. Defend: Reduce damage taken for 1 turn by half AND restore 10% of your own HP.